 We take all possible measures as per the COPE instructions to avoid misconduct.
 Articles submitted to the journal are first internally evaluated by the editorial team and if any such article appears for which the editors have a concern, that the submitted paper has material that is indicative of misconduct in research, publication and that may affect the journal policies on ethical grounds.
 The assigned editor is recommended to discuss the case with the board members and other associates of the ethical committee upon the Chief Editor’s recommendation.
 Even after discussion within the team and also with the author, if the issue is not resolved and the author fails to justify.
 It may result in the rejection of the specific manuscript.

 At any instance, during the review process, if the reviewer finds out regarding data fabrication, duplicate publication or ethical concerns regarding a manuscript may it be regarding the ethical approval or patient consent, etc., will be directed by the reviewer to the handling Editor.
 The case will be investigated by the handling Editor.
-If the claim proved appropriate and no satisfactory explanation received from the authors, the manuscript will be rejected immediately without any further notice and strict actions will be taken against the authors.
+If the claim proved appropriate and no satisfactory explanation received from the authors, the manuscript will be rejected immediately without any further notice.

 Data Fabrication, Falsification & Retraction

 It includes data fabrication; data falsification, including deceptive manipulation of images; and plagiarism.
 When scientific misconduct is suspected or concerns are raised about the integrity of work described in submitted or published papers, the editor initiates appropriate procedures according to the Committee on Publication Ethics (COPE) guidelines.
 The procedure involves an investigation of the authors.
 If then scientific misconduct is proved through the investigation, the retraction process is followed.
 Expressions of concern and retracted articles would prominently be labeled in all its forms (abstract, full text, PDF).
 Retracted articles would remain in the public domain.
 The validity of previous work by the author of a fraudulent paper cannot be assumed.